 From the MAMEUI homepage:

 "MAMEUI, formerly MAME32, is the GUI version of MAME.
 Originally authored in 1997 by Chris Kirmse, it was the first port of MAME™ to the Windows platform.
 MAMEUI is currently in maintenance mode with no active development taking place.
 It is still compiled and released when there is no breakage with the core."

 MAME32 & MAMEUI32 Museum - http://www.progettosnaps.net/mameui_en

-With it's cool extra features, MAMEPlus! is probably the most popular variant build.
+With it's cool extra features, MAMEPlus! was probably the most popular variant build.

 This build is no longer supported since MAME ver.
 0.106.

 "AdvanceMAME is an unofficial MAME version for GNU/Linux, Mac OS X, DOS and Windows with an advanced video support for helping the use with TVs, Arcade Monitors, Fixed Frequencies Monitors and also with normal PC Monitors"

 MAME Gurus come to your aide to help you.
 Please use the search before adding a topic.
 This will help cut down on having multiple topics with the same subject.